7 Ways to Freshen Up Newly Thrifted Finds

 Sometimes a thrifted tee’s design is so great you don’t realize that it has yellow stains under the sleeves.
 I know what you’re thinking: ew!
 The best thing to try is treating the stain with lemon juice first.
 If this doesn’t work, rub a paste of baking soda and water into the stains.
 Let it settle for a while, and then throw your tee into the wash.

 We certainly hope you don’t need to use these tricks!
 But just in case, you’re now prepared for the worst.

-All of Goodfair’s clothing is preloved, washed, and ready-to-wear out of the box.
+All of Goodfair’s clothing is preloved and will need a wash before you flaunt your secondhand threds.
 Not sure where to start?
 Layer on a comfy fleece jacket.